 To understand the magnitude of what the US is pouring into this industry, we have put together some key statistics covering the total amount of investment so far in dollars, the top CleanTech startups revealed and the hottest US CleanTech hubs, amongst some other impressive figures.

-To find out how much green execs get paid in the US, download the report here.
+To find out how much green execs get paid in the US, download our reports here.